Digital-Jelly/PushbulletProxy/README.md

 Task 1:

-A user can be added by sending a POST request to: http://<DOMAIN>/api/pushbulletproxy/users using the format of the JSON provided in the task:
+A user can be added by sending a POST request to: http://pushbulletproxy.azurewebsites.net/api/pushbulletproxy/users using the format of the JSON provided in the task:

 {
-  "username": "bbcUser1",
+  "username": "YOUR USERNAME",
   "accessToken": "YOUR ACCESS TOKEN"
 }